Thousand Chapter Helmet Review | And Heritage Comparison

 My personal favorite is the Racer Black for its ‘stealthy’ look compared to the other options (and compared to many of the Heritage helmets for that matter).
 The visor is removable and interchangeable, though I much prefer the Chapter helmet with the visor attached.
 Where this helmet really shines (ha!) is the included magnetic rear light.
 The light has two modes, solid and flashing and snaps to the rear of your helmet.
 It even turns on automatically when attaching to your helmet which is a handy feature.
 The light is rechargeable with an included USB to micro-USB cable.

 Even more, Thousand includes a multi-use adapter in case you want to use the taillight elsewhere.
 The adapter is adjustable to different sizes and is magnetic, just like on the back of the Chapter helmet.
 I was able to place it several places on our electric bikes as shown below.
 However, I already have rear lights on both of our electric bikes so I will be using this for additional lighting on the back of my helmet.
 One of the great things about the light is that it is bright enough (50 lumens) to provide visibility during the day.
 It’s also far brighter than the light on the ABUS Pedelec 2.0.
-Check out the video below for the side by side comparison.
+Check out the video above for the side by side comparison.

 Thousand Chapter vs Heritage